Luxembourg's many markets

 In the regions.....

 Strassen has a regular market for fresh, alternative and environmentally friendly produce which takes place on the second and fourth Friday of the month from 16.00 to 19.00 in the parking lot of the Paul Barblé Cultural Centre on Rue de Romains.
 Sandweiler has a regular market with more than 20 stands offering a wide selection of fresh produce including meat, fish, cheese, fruits and vegetables, pasta, olives, flowers, bread and sushi.
+It has been postponed until spring 2022.
+The Niederanven market takes place at Place de la Liberte on the second Monday of the month.

-There’s a fresh produce market every Tuesday in Diekirch at the Rue du Marche and one every Tuesday and Friday in the city of Esch-sur-Alzette from 7.00 to 13.30.
+There’s a fresh produce market every Tuesday 8.00 to 12.00 in Diekirch at the Rue du Marche, and one every Tuesday and Friday in the city of Esch-sur-Alzette from 7.00 to 13.30.
 The latter is famous for its grilled chicken, and you’ll find other local markets in the Redrock region at Petange, Rumelange, Dudelange and Differdange.
 If you’re looking for a nice bouquet then the Dudelange food and flower market takes place every Thursday morning from 7.30 to 12.30 on the Place de l’Hotel de Ville.
 You can pick up textiles, leather goods and household items too.

 Greek specialities, ostrich meat and liqueurs are just some of the things you’ll find at the Ettlebruck market held every Friday from 08.00 to 12.00 in the pedestrian zone.